ricleal/twitter-clone/README.md

 Ideally, the application should be launched from the makefile.
 This makes sure `docker-compose` is run with the correct environment variables.
 Otherwise, set the environment variables in the `env-template` file.
 See `env-template` for the instructions.

+To start the application, run:
 ```bash
 make docker-up
 ```
+It runs in attached so you can see the logs.

 Below are a few examples of how to use the API.
 Note that the API spec is available at `http://localhost:8888/api/v1/api.json`.